Policy 410.10 - Policy on Teleworking for Stateside Employees

 Teleworking Location – A work site other than the Eligible Employee's customary UMUC Workplace, which may include the Eligible Employee's home, a satellite office, or a telework center.

-UMUC Workplace – A work location owned or controlled by UMUC, including but not limited to, the Inn & Conference Center (ICC); the Administration Building; Dorsey Station; University Centre; the Academic Center at Largo; and the Student Service Center at Largo.
+UMUC Workplace – A work location owned or controlled by UMUC, including but not limited to, the Inn & Conference Center (ICC); the Administration Building; Dorsey Station; the Academic Center at Largo; and the Student Service Center at Largo.

 Ongoing Teleworkers Hired to Work at a UMUC Workplace